 Setting Up Your Genea + Meraki Camera Integration

 1) Navigate to the 'Integrations' tab in your Genea admin dashboard.

-2) Find the 'Cameras' integrations, and click 'Install' under the Cisco Meraki integration.
+2) Find the 'Video Management Systems' integrations, and click 'Install' under the Cisco Meraki integration.

 3) Input your API key.
 You'll find your API key in your Meraki Dashboard.
 While in Meraki, navigate to your 'Profile' --> 'API Keys' --> 'Generate New API Key.'
 Copy your API Key and input it into the 'API Key' box in your Genea dashboard.